pourdamghani/pourdamghani.github.io/_pages/about.md

 For the list of all publications, please check my [research page](/research).

 ## Selected Student Supervision
-Qingyun Ji (Bachelor and Master thesis, 2022 and 2024) → IBM
+Qingyun Ji (Bachelor and Master thesis, 2022 and 2024)

 Helia Yazdanyar (Internship, 2023-24) → Masters at University of Waterloo